 Welcome to the 6th International Conference on Human Development in Asia (COHDA 2019).
-With the theme of Emerging Issues for Change, Continuity and Diversity, the aim of this event is to draw attention to both the progress and challenges facing an increasing globalized Asia.
+With the theme of People, Planet, Profit, the aim of this event is to draw attention to both the progress and challenges facing an increasing globalized Asia.
 The economic, industrial and political developments among the nations that are located within the continent have brought about dramatic social change.
 Within a span of just over a century, Asia has been a major site of colonialism and decolonization, global warfare, political upheaval and regime change, the rise of new nations, ongoing ethnic and religious conflict, economic boom and recession, population explosion, cultural diasporas, viral epidemics, technological advancement, and severe environmental pollution and disasters.

 - Abstracts must be less than 250 words in English and sent via our online submission system.

 - Submissions should include a university or institution personal email address.

 - The lingua franca of submissions, papers and presentations is English.

 - Only authors listed on the submission may give the presentation.

 - A maximum of (2) submissions is permitted per author.